-Using the remediation and technology enhancements noted above, this audit finding resolution will be resolved by the 1st quarter of FY2025 using the following phased approach:
+The audit finding resolution will be resolved by the 1st quarter of FY2026 using the following phased approach:

-- 1. Continue to work toward completing timely month-end end bank reconciliations. - 2.
-Improve the quality of the reconciliations. - 3.
-Utilize the enhanced programming and Blackline account reconciliation tools to timely identify and resolve cash reconciliation items.
+- 1. Continue the timely bank reconciliations. - 2.
+Improve the quality of reconciliations. - 3.
+Utilize enhanced programming to timely identify and resolve cash reconciliation items.

-In summary, both our prior external auditors and new auditors reviewed our reconciliations and controls and concluded that controls are in place to avoid financial misstatements.
+In summary, our auditors reviewed our reconciliations and controls and concluded that controls are in place to avoid financial misstatements.
 However, Plante Moran feels that those that administer our governance standards should be made aware of the reconciliation issue and its significance.
-The Plante Moran auditors and SERS will continue to work together to address the deficiency and monitor progress in FY2024.
+The Plante Moran auditors and SERS will continue to work together to address the deficiency and monitor progress in FY2025.
 This progress will also be monitored by our Chief Audit Officer and reported quarterly to the Audit Committee.